Advertising Is An Example Of

 Common Mistakes or Misunderstandings

 Another misunderstanding is the belief that more advertising always equals better results.
-In truth, oversaturation can lead to ad fatigue, where consumers become desensitized to repetitive messages.
+So naturally, in truth, oversaturation can lead to ad fatigue, where consumers become desensitized to repetitive messages.
 Quality and relevance often outweigh quantity in advertising effectiveness.

 FAQs